 Walk into HistoryA 1/4 mile (1,275 feet) walk down the route of the Santa Fe Trail is required to bring you to the gate of the fort.
 Inside you can view the 20 minute documentary film, "Traders, Tribes and Travelers".
 Self-guided tours and the film are available throughout the year.
 Visitors with accessibility needs or mobility limitations are advised to contact the park before their visit.

 Take a self-guided tour of the fort and discover the role the fort played in opening the west.
-A self-guided tour booklet is available.
-Interpreters dressed in period clothing are available to answer any questions.
+A self-guided tour booklet is available when you arrive.
+Park Rangers are available to answer any questions.

 Bent's Old Fort Hiking Trail

 Visitors can hike a mile and a half trail that winds its way through the cottonwood trees alongside the Arkansas River.
 The marsh is home to several species of birds.
 Interpretive exhibit signs tell the story of the river ecosystem, Santa Fe Trail and Bent's Fort.
 Contact the park for a bird list.